Taum Sauk Hydroelectric Power Station: Size and location

 The upper reservoir can hold about 1.5 e9USgal of water behind a wall nearly 100 ft tall.
 It sits 760 ft above the 450 MW hydroelectric plant, which gives it a greater head than that of Hoover Dam.
 The two are connected by a 7000 ft tunnel bored through the mountain.

-The Taum Sauk upper reservoir sits on ridge just below the summit of Proffit Mountain, not Taum Sauk Mountain, which is about 5 mi to the east.
+The Taum Sauk upper reservoir sits on a ridge just below the summit of Proffit Mountain, not Taum Sauk Mountain, which is about 5 mi to the east.
 It is visible from Route 21 north of Centerville and from Route N approaching Johnson's Shut-ins State Park from the south.

 Before the failure of the upper reservoir, visitors could drive to the top of Proffit Mountain and walk to an observation deck above the reservoir.
 Ameren operated a museum at the entrance gate highlighting the geologic and natural history of Missouri.
 The power plant was frequently visited by geology students because of a striking example of Precambrian/Cambrian unconformity in the rock layers exposed by the plant's construction.